 Before faculty, staff, and students can work with animals in teaching, research, and exhibition, they must be trained.
-Here is the link to the CITI training program.

 After training is complete, the certificate must be uploaded to the training database.
 Training certificates are valid for three years before refresher training and renewal is required.

 Visit BPLogix training database

 All university activities involving the use of animals in teaching, research, and exhibition – except for those listed in the document below - must be reviewed by the Animal Care and Use Committee.

 The administrative policy for the UW-River Falls IACUC can be found here: